 MIT Independent Study Credits

-Graduate and undergraduate students receive credit for participating in Response Lab projects.
+Graduate and undergraduate students receive credit for participating in Humanitarian Supply Chain Lab projects.
 One team of students, for example, worked together to support a U.S. government sponsored needs assessment following the Haiti earthquake.

 Harvard Humanitarian Studies Initiative